Codehagen/Dingify/README.md

 Welcome to Dingify, where we're we are going to make your alerts easy for you

+## Directory Structure

+Dingify is a monorepo managed by [Turborepo](https://turbo.build/repo).
+The monorepo is split between `apps` and `packages` directories.

+    .
+    ├── apps                         # Its app workspace which contains │    ├── www                     # Nextjs app which is deployed in Vercel │    └── ...
+    ├── packages                     # are the shared packages that are used by the apps │    ├── db                      # Prisma DB connector │    └── ui                      # Shared UI components (Shadcn) ├── tooling                      # are the shared configuration that are used by the apps and packages │    ├── eslint                  # Shared eslint presets │    ├── prettier                # Shared prettier configuration │    ├── tailwind                # Shared tailwind configuration │    └── typescript              # Shared tsconfig you can extend from ├── LICENSE
+    └── README.md

 ## Installation

 Clone & create this repo locally with the following command: